Mushroom Burger Stromboli

 - Meanwhile, in a skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Add soup, mushrooms and seasonings; set aside.

 - Punch dough down; divide in half.
-On a floured surface, roll each portion of dough into a 15-in. x 10-in. rectangle.
+On a floured surface, roll each portion of dough into a 15x10-in. rectangle.
 Transfer to a greased baking sheet.
 Spoon the beef mixture lengthwise down half of the rectangle to within 1 in. of edges.
 Fold dough over filling.
 Pinch edges to seal.
 Cut four diagonal slits on top of loaves.
 Cover and let rise until doubled, about 45 minutes.

 - Bake at 350° for 30-35 minutes or until golden brown.
 Cut into slices.
 Serve warm with toppings of your choice.
-Yield: 2 loaves.

 This recipe makes a lot of food, and it stretched 1 pound of hamburger to make 4 meals for our family of 3.
 The strombolis baked up flat, kind of reminiscent of calzones when they are cut into serving sizes.
 We topped ours with a little mayo and some sliced tomato, kind of like a hamburger.
 Mustard would have been good, too.